 We were primarily exposed to interest rate risk through our Prior Senior Secured Credit Facility and the Prior Amended Credit Agreement, which were terminated concurrent with our entry on May 3, 2022 into the replacement ABL Facility.
-As of December 31, 2021, we had no outstanding indebtedness under our Prior Senior Secured Credit Facility.
+As of March 31, 2022 and December 31, 2021, we had no outstanding indebtedness under our Prior Senior Secured Credit Facility.

-Borrowings under the ABL Facility may be made in U.S. dollars with interest calculated using either the "ABR", the "Adjusted Daily Simple SOFR" or the "Adjusted Term SOFR Rate", and in Canadian dollars with interest calculated using the "Canadian Prime Rate" or the "CDOR Rate" (each as defined in the Credit Agreement).
+Borrowings under the ABL Facility may be made in U.S. dollars priced based on "ABR", the "Adjusted Daily Simple SOFR" or the "Adjusted Term SOFR Rate", and in Canadian dollars priced at the "Canadian Prime Rate" or the "CDOR Rate" (each as defined in the Credit Agreement).
 Borrowings bear interest at such benchmarks plus a margin that varies depending on our leverage ratio as follows: (i) for ABR based loans, between 1.40% and 2.40%, and (ii) for Adjusted Daily Simple SOFR, Adjusted Term SOFR Rate, Canadian Prime Rate, and CDOR Rate, between 2.40% and 3.40%.
 We must also pay a monthly commitment fee of 0.25% to 0.50% per year, depending on unused commitments.
-At June 30, 2022, we had no outstanding indebtedness under our ABL Facility.